What to Do After a Car Accident That Is Your Fault

 - Don’t negotiate: The side of the road, right after an accident is not the time or place to be signing statements regarding fault or promising to pay for damage.
 Let the insurance companies do their job.

 - Don’t be first to leave: After the police have made their report, wait until the other drivers have left the scene before you depart.

 Causing a car accident can have serious consequences.
 Personal injuries and car repairs can cost a bundle.
 If you don’t have enough insurance to cover all the damages, the other drivers may attach your savings or other assets to make up the difference.
 You need to protect your interests.
-Get a free claim review by an experienced auto accident attorney.
-You don’t have to go through it alone.
+Get help from an experienced auto accident attorney.